yanis112/SOTA_machine_learning/README.md

 * **XTTS-v2**: A State-of-the-Art Text-to-Speech Model
 	+ [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) 🕊️ (free) is a state-of-the-art text-to-speech model that can generate natural and realistic voices from text.
 XTTS-v2 is also capable of multilingual voice cloning, allowing it to imitate different voices and generate text in various languages.
+* **Parler-TTS**: A Modern Text-to-Speech Model
+	+ [Parler-TTS](https://huggingface.co/parler/tts) 🕊️ (free) provides high-quality and natural-sounding speech synthesis from text, supporting multiple languages and accents.

+### Voice Activity Detection (VAD) 🕵🏻‍♂️

+* **Silero VAD v5**: A Cutting-Edge Voice Activity Detection Model
+	+ [Silero VAD v5](https://github.com/snakers4/silero-vad) 🕊️ (free) is a highly accurate voice activity detection model designed to differentiate between speech and non-speech segments in audio.
+It is known for its efficiency and low latency, making it suitable for real-time applications.

 **Video-based Models** 🎥
 ----------------------